gdujany/scd-strasbourg-website/content/post/ball2020_bis.md

 summary: The Strasbourg Scottish Country Dancers are pleased to invite you to a workshop and social dance on Saturday 31 October ​2020, with Patrick Chamoin, at the Foyer St Arbogast, 10 rue des Merovingiens, 67200 STRASBOURG.
 Music by Philippe and Sandrine Kocian.
 ---

+{{% alert warning %}}
+We regret to inform you that the event has been cancelled due to the Covid-19 virus.
+All participants will be contacted by e-mail and will receive a full refund.
+{{% /alert %}}

 The Strasbourg Scottish Country Dancers are pleased to invite **advanced dancers** to our workshop and social dance

 **Date:** Saturday 31 October ​2020